- 1 Plus500 Review and Insights

 Plus500 Assets Available To Trade

-Unfortunately, while the Plus500 experience has a lot to offer as a trading platform, it’s only designed for use with Forex and CFDs.
-There are indeed a lot of CFDs to choose from, but you’re still relatively limited in your options on the plus500 platform.
-If you’re looking for a fundamental Forex and CFD broker, then you can’t go wrong with Plus500.
-However, you need to bear in mind that you won’t be able to trade things like stocks and cryptocurrencies.
-However, there are some cryptocurrency-based CFDs out there.
+Unfortunately, while this option has a lot to offer as a trading platform, it’s only designed for use with CFDs.
+There are indeed a lot of CFDs to choose from, but you’re still relatively limited in your options.
+If you’re looking for a fundamental CFD broker, then you can’t go wrong with Plus500.
+They only offer CFDs over shares, cryptocurrencies, forex, commodities, etc.

 Plus500 Research Tools and Education Program

-Perhaps the two most disappointing features of Plus500 is the lack of research and education options the solution offers.
+Perhaps the two most disappointing features of Plus500 is the lack of research and education options they offer.
 Plus500 comes with very limitedresearch tools.
 Although there’s a good economic calendar available, a great deal of the fundamental data that you might need to make essential trading decisions is missing on the plus500 platform.
 There’s no newsfeed to join the well-designed calendar on the newsfeed, and you won’t be able to access any additional updates either.
-There’s also no recommendations available.
+There’s also no recommendations section available.

-Although it’s nice that you can filter the economic calendar for company earnings and macro events – there simplyisn’t enough for most people in the system.
+Although it’s nice that you can filter the economic calendar for company earnings and macro events – this simply isn’t enough for most people in the system.
 However, there is a relatively useful market sentiment tool, which shows the percentage of sellers and buyers at Plus500 and may help you to make some trading decisions.

-In terms of educational options for people who want to learn about trading, the possibilitiesfor Plus500 are limited again.
+In terms of educational options for people who want to learn about trading, the possibilities are quite limited.
 The company only provides a demo account where you can practice your trading strategies before you open a full account, that’s about it.